Skip to main content

 00:46:51:24 – 00:47:19:23

-So as you know, as as leaders within your organization, it’s about sharing that clear vision and sharing it.
-Often ensuring, as we said, we keep talking about this one and it’s so important, but ensuring that a learning culture is linked, but also deeply embedded in your business strategy and your and your organizational priorities that it’s seen as that investment for the for the future.
+So, as leaders within your organization, it’s about sharing that clear vision and sharing it often.
+Ensuring, as we said, we keep talking about this one and it’s so important, but ensuring that a learning culture is linked, but also deeply embedded in your business strategy and your organizational priorities.
+That it’s seen as that investment for the future.

 00:47:19:24 – 00:48:06:01

-In the future, it’s seen as a learning culture is seen as an investment, not just as not just as training a moment in time, training that it’s embedded in that employee lifecycle right through if you know, it’s what is what will attract your talent right through to when people when people leave and that you as leaders are really walking the talk that you’re demonstrating your commitment to a learning culture, you’re showing your own vulnerabilities as well, talking about your own growth journey as you do it, and therefore role modeling the behaviors that we talked about, those five behaviors on the left that are curious, open to risk outside in thinking, resilience and acting in ambiguity.
+That learning culture is seen as an investment, not just as a moment in time training.
+That it’s embedded in that employee lifecycle right through.
+It’s what is what will attract your talent right through to when people leave and that you as leaders are really walking the talk that you’re demonstrating your commitment to a learning culture, you’re showing your own vulnerabilities as well, talking about your own growth journey as you do it, and therefore role modeling the behaviors that we talked about, those five behaviors on the left there: curious, open to risk, outside-in thinking, resilience, and acting in ambiguity.

 00:48:06:06 – 00:48:37:10

-The overall modeling those as you as you talk to people within your organization and then maybe imagine if you just touch on.
-Yeah, get started.
 Absolutely.
-Yeah.
-So these are really are kind of five more tactical steps that people can take to get started.
-So first off, we really recommend defining.
-What does a learning culture look like within your organization.
+These are really kind of five more tactical steps that people can take to get started.
+So first off, we really recommend defining what a learning culture looks like within your organization.

 00:48:37:11 – 00:49:35:03

 Again, I mentioned this earlier, but it’s going to look different for every company.
 Definitely link it to your business strategies so there’s a clear case to be embarking on this journey.
-We would say just co-creating the future culture.
-So getting employees and leaders involved, the more voices you can get behind it, the better.
-You’re already starting.
-That movement have come vacations with people to really understand, Hey, what are the major barriers that are in our way to achieving a learning culture and then really thinking through with those barriers in mind and even bright spots, accelerators that might exist to put your plan together in terms of what are those specific areas and specific steps that
+We would suggest co-creating the future culture.
+So, getting employees and leaders involved, the more voices you can get behind it, the better.
+You’re already starting that movement.
+Have conversations with people to really understand, what are the major barriers that are in your way to achieving a learning culture and then really thinking through with those barriers in mind and even bright spots, accelerators that might exist to put your plan together in terms of what are those specific areas and specific steps that

 00:49:35:03 – 00:50:13:23